Yancey2023/CHelper-Core/include/nlohmann/README.md

 // add another object (using an initializer list of pairs) j["object"] = { {"currency", "USD"}, {"value", 42.99} };

-// instead, you could also write (which looks very similar to the JSON above) json j2 = {
+// instead, you could also write (index looks very similar to the JSON above) json j2 = {
   {"pi", 3.141},
   {"happy", true},